MustansirZia/institutions-api/README.md

 * `git clone git@github.com:qazimusab/musalleen-apis && cd musalleen-apis`.
 * Run this once `go mod verify`.
 * To start server locally. `go run main.go`.
 Server is now live on `localhost:5000`.
 First time around might take a while till all the third party libraries are download.
-After that the startup time is around ~2-3 seconds even taking into account all this data. <3
+After that the startup time is around ~1 second even taking into account all this data. ❤️

 ## Codebase
 The data for the institution API is loaded into memory on each cold start via JSON files located in `data/json/*.json`.
 For now there are only three files which hold all the college and university data.
 Data can however come from any other source too as we will see shortly.